There is an old sales joke that goes like this –

 Because sales processes are not only different for every company but for different products within a company, every sales pipeline should be unique and reflect the typical buyer’s journey for that product.

-An effective sales pipeline helps a business identify minor issues much before they cascade into more significant problems that impact revenue.
+An effective sales pipeline management helps a business identify minor issues much before they cascade into more significant problems that impact revenue.
 On the flip side, by not having a well-oiled pipeline, you are just driving into the dark, unable to spot those important milestones on the side of the road.

 - The total number of deals in your pipeline